 SELECT * FROM public.users AS "Users" WHERE "Users"."created_date" >= NOW() - INTERVAL '24 HOURS' ORDER BY "Users"."created_date" DESC

 In this case, we are selecting the records who have a created date which is from 24 hours before the current time up to the current time.
 In either case, we obtain the same result.
-There are similar PostgreSQL functions that can help assist in this task, and more information on these Date/Time functions can be found here.
+There are similar PostgreSQL functions that can help assist in this task, and you can refer here for more information on these Date/Time functions.
 We note that if we want to change the period of time to search, we would edit the WHERE clause to represent the desired time frame to search.

 Relative date variables